Age and health concerns about Donald Trump

-Background
+Background and lifestyle

-Coverage of Trump's mental acuity has generated discussion of whether the media has been "sanewashing" Trump by selecting more coherent clips or quotes from his speeches that give a false impression of mental acuity without balancing that coverage by also focusing on the parts of his speeches that might raise concerns about his mental fitness to be President.
+Coverage of Trump's mental acuity has generated discussion of whether the media has been "sanewashing" Trump by selecting more coherent clips or quotes from his speeches that give a false impression of mental acuity without balancing that coverage by also focusing on the parts of his speeches that might raise concerns about his mental fitness to be president.

 As of 2018, Trump does not drink alcohol; this decision arose in part from watching his older brother Fred Jr. suffer from alcoholism that contributed to his early death in 1981.
 He also said that he has never smoked cigarettes or consumed drugs, including marijuana.

+Trump, in his personal life, subscribes to the fringe and pseudoscientific view of battery theory, positing that a human is born with only a finite amount of energy, which is depleted by physical activity.
+Trump therefore avoids most types of exercise apart from golf in the belief that this would cause him to die sooner.
+The concept has been widely debunked by mainstream medical science.

 2016 presidential campaign (2015–2016)

 In December 2015, Trump's personal physician, Harold Bornstein, released a letter praising Trump for "extraordinary physical strength and stamina".
 The letter asserted that Trump would be "the healthiest individual ever elected to the presidency" and said that a recent medical exam yielded "only positive results".
 Before Bornstein's death in 2021, he told CNN that Trump had dictated the entire letter.
 The language used was in Trump's style and not typical of a medical doctor; in particular, the American journalist Kurt Eichenwald noted that positive test results do not necessarily mean a favorable outcome for the patient.
 A follow-up medical report by Bornstein claimed that Trump's blood pressure, liver and thyroid functions were within the normal range, and that he takes a statin.
-At 1.90 m and 236 lb, Trump's body mass index of 29.5 registered on the higher end of overweight BMIs.
+At 6 ft 3 in and 236 lb, Trump's body mass index of 29.5 registered on the higher end of overweight BMIs.

 During the 2016 Republican Party presidential primaries, presidential candidate and primary opponent Jeb Bush speculated in February 2016 that Trump had mental health issues, stating, "I'm not a psychiatrist or a psychologist, but the guy needs therapy."